 In addition to events scheduled during the semester, CFCD organizes workshops during June and August.
 Freed from the weekly demands of the semester, these workshops allow us to step back and re-envision our courses and our teaching.
+These sessions require an RSVP; readings are sent out ahead of the first session.

 Course Design This three-day workshop will focus on the essential steps of developing a successful course, from the initial insight and planning phase through the design of both the syllabus and major assignments.
 Beginning with goals specific to the course and discipline, we will work to create a semester of work that maximizes student learning without overburdening the professor.
 Participants will have time to work on their own courses — either a new class or one in need of reinventing — as we consider some of the best practices available to us as educators.
 We will consider such topics as structuring the syllabus, sequencing assignments, teaching critical thinking, making the best use of student writing and exams, integrating work done outside of class with in-class activities, developing an approach to grading, and ascertaining what students have really learned.
 Breakfast, lunch, and materials are included.
-Tentative Dates: May 30 – June 1, 2017.
+Dates: May 30 – June 1, 2017.

 Syllabus Design This session is designed for faculty who want to tweak their syllabus one last time before the semester begins.
 We will have sample syllabi on hand as we work through our own courses, looking at both the way the course unfolds (the plan) and the way it is presented to students (the document).
 This workshop is offered as part of the three-day New Faculty Orientation in August.